openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
 Frak is a dependency only if you're compiling a new language--it's not necessary to run the parser in your project.
 If you're only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+May 2, 2014.
+Added the `passage_existence_strategy` option to relax how much validation the parser should do when given a possibly invalid reference.
+The extensive tests written for this feature uncovered a few other bugs.
+Added the `book_range_strategy` option to specify how to handle books when they appear in a range.
+Added `translation_info()`.
+Fixed bug when changing versification systems several times and improved support for changing versification systems that rely on a different book order from the default.
+Updated PEG.js to 0.8.0.
+Added support for Arabic, Bulgarian, Russian, Thai, and Vietnamese.

 November 8, 2013.
 Recast English as just another language that uses the same build process as all the other languages.
 Fixed bug with parentheses in sequences.
 Made specs runnable using [jasmine-node](https://github.com/mhevery/jasmine-node).
 Optimized generated regular expressions for speed using [Frak](https://github.com/noprompt/frak).
 Added support for German, Greek, Italian, and Latin.